-Since governments are important consumers - their expenditure accounts for about 20% of the EaP countries' GDP - the project supports design of SPP which can pave the way to market transformation.
+Since governments are important consumers - their expenditure accounts for about 20% of the EaP countries' GDP - the project supports design of design of Sustainable Public Procurement Policies (SPP) and Action Plans which can pave the way to market transformation.
 SPP relies on clear, justifiable, verifiable and ambitious environmental criteria for products and services in order to promote the production and purchase of more sustainable products and services (UN Environment).